 The Modbus communication ports in the 2301D are programmed for unique Modbus addresses.
 A complete listing of these addresses for your application is located at the end of this section in the manual.
 The Modbus address listing consists of Boolean Writes, Boolean Reads, Analog Reads and Analog Writes.
-All values that can be addressed by Modbus are considered to be discrete and analog.
-The discrete values are a 1 bit binary, on or off value, and the analogs are 16 bit values.
+The Boolean reads and writes are also referred to as input and holding coils.
+The analog reads and writes are also referred to as input registers and holding registers.
+All values that can be addressed by Modbus are considered to be discrete and numeric.
+The discrete values are a 1 bit binary, on or off value and the numerics are 16 bit values.
+Discrete values are sometimes referred to as coils or digitals and numerics are referred to as registers or analogs.
 All read/write registers are interpreted by the 2301D as signed 16 bit integer values.
-Since Modbus can only handle integers, values that require a decimal point in the Modbus Master Device are multiplied by a scaling constant before being sent by the 2301D.
+Since Modbus Can only handle integers, values that require a decimal point in the Modbus Master Device are multiplied by a scaling constant before being sent by the 2301D.
 See Appendix B for the default communication constants and ranges.